Best May Dividend Paying Stocks

 The dividend yield is a company’s annual dividend rate divided by the stock price per share.

 Let’s use XYZ Company as an example.
 I will assume that XYZ consistently follows a quarterly dividend payment pattern.
-And until they announce otherwise, XYZ will pay a 25 cent per share dividend every 3 months into the future.
+And until they announce otherwise, XYZ will pay a 25-cent per share dividend every three months into the future.

 The annual dividend rate is, therefore, $1 per share.
 Calculated as 4 quarterly dividends per year multiplied by 25 cents.

-But realize, dividend yields change every day.
-Because they have an inverse relationship with a stock’s price.
+But realize dividend yields change daily because they have an inverse relationship with a stock’s price.

 Dividend Payout Ratio For Stocks Paying Dividends In May

 A company’s dividend payout ratio tells us a lot.
-First of all, it tells us how much of a company’s financial resources are being paid out to shareholders as dividends.
+First, it tells us how much of a company’s financial resources are paid to shareholders as dividends.

 Furthermore, the dividend payout ratio gives us clues about current dividend safety.
 And future dividend payment capacity.